thesps/GlobalCorrelator/README.md

  * A copy of the input tracks is made before the serial-to-parallel conversion, and they delayed and then processed by the prepare component, and then converted from serial to parallel
  * PF neutral particles are serialized, and then processed together with the prepared objects before going into the CDC logic

-The implementation requires to compile the new cores for the streaming puppi with  `make_hls_cores.sh puppiHGCal_240MHz_stream`
+The implementation requires to compile the new cores for the streaming puppi with  `make_hls_cores.sh puppiHGCal_240MHz_stream`.
+The full set of cores for this design is `pfHGCal_240MHz_ii4 puppiHGCal_240MHz_stream tdemux unpackers`

 A VHDL testbench implementation can be run with  `run_vhdltb.sh tdemux-stream2-cdc-pf-puppi`:
- * For the full set of inputs (30 tracks, 20 calo) and the longer latency PF block (B), the first PF & Puppi outputs arrive at frames 297 and 345 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi).
-This estimate of the latency is largely conservative, as it's using the latency of the traditional Puppi algorithm which is longer.
+ * For the full set of inputs (30 tracks, 20 calo), the first PF & Puppi outputs arrive at frames 297 and 345 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi).
+This estimate of the latency is largely conservative, more than the previous design, as it's using the latency of the traditional Puppi algorithm which is longer.

 Resource usage from emp framework:
 |  Instance  |   Total LUTs   |   Logic LUTs   |   LUTRAMs   |     SRLs     |       FFs      |    RAMB36   |    RAMB18   |   URAM   | DSP48 Blocks |